How Do I Become a Tech?

 The American Society for Clinical Pathology has established guidelines by which laboratory professionals (both histotechnicians and histotechnologists) may earn certification.
 Currently, more than 150 ASMH members have earned these designations, and continue to build upon the educational foundation that the ASCP designation implies.
 While this may be the most directly established path to becoming a Mohs histotechnician, it is certainly not the only means to become a Mohs technician.
 Any technician who currently works for an American College of Moh Surgery (ACMS) member physician trained in an approved fellowship training program may join the ASMH and may continue to hone their skills in Mohs specific procedures.

-The Mohs Technician Quality Assurance training initiative is designed to further enhance the performance and quality of work to established Mohs technicians.
+The Mohs Technician Quality Assurance training program is designed to further enhance the performance and quality of work to established Mohs technicians.
 Please visit the MTQA Training page for additional information about this initiative.